Skip to main content

 Flood insurance facts

-Flood insurance through the National Flood Insurance Program (NFIP) covers contents in the home.
+Flood insurance through the National Flood Insurance Program (NFIP) covers:

 • walled and roofed structures principally above ground;

-• a building in the course of construction;
+• a building in the process of being constructed;

 • a detached garage used for limited storage or parking;